planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ## Step 3: Attributes

-These are your character's ***Concept,*** ***Frame, Motive, Nature,*** and ***Poise*** pools.
+These are your character's ***CONCEPT,*** ***FRAME, MOTIVE, NATURE,*** and ***POISE*** pools.
 Attributes lend them substance within the rules of the game.
 The more dice there are in an Attribute ***Pool***, the better they are at things related to it.
 Attributes range from 1 to 6 for starting characters, with a 3 being average.
 Highly experienced adventurers may exceed those bounds at the Guide's discretion.

 Each Attribute may also bear a ***Descriptor***; a word or phrase fleshing out what the Attribute covers.
-This defined scope is vital for the ***Concept*** Attribute and useful for the others.
+This defined scope is vital for the ***CONCEPT*** Attribute and useful for the others.
 Having the right Descriptor for a task may even let you just assume success.
 Players may leave Descriptors blank at creation and discover them as they play.

 Starting characters are well above average, with room to grow.
 You can make more or less "heroic" characters by changing the number of points they start with.
 Choose a starting ***array*** or buy Attributes ***freestyle***.
 Both methods are equivalent.